A Guide To Investing In Mixed-Use Property

 The Bottom Line: Mixed-Use Properties Diversify Investors' Holdings

 A mixed-use investment property can be a big commitment, but there are many benefits to investing in one.
 As an investor, you’ll likely enjoy higher returns and you may find higher-quality tenants who are more motivated to maintain the property.

 Plus, by investing in mixed-use developments, you’re helping to build more sustainable and environmentally friendly communities.
 If you’re ready to take the next step, you may want to familiarize yourself with your local zoning laws.

 What Is A Multifamily Home, And Is It Right For You?

 A multifamily home is any residential property with more than one housing unit.
 Learn the ins and outs of a real estate investment in a multifamily property.

 The FHA’s Commercial Loan Programs: An Introductory Guide

 Loan Types - 3-minute read

-FHA commercial loans are available for some development projects, like housing for low-income, elderly or disabled people.
-Learn more about these loans.
+FHA commercial loans are available for the creation of housing for low-income, elderly or disabled people.
+Learn more about FHA loans for commercial property.